What is Cold Drip Coffee and How is it Different?

 Finally, coffee is all about personal preference and what flavours you personally like.
-As not all chocolates is the same, that’s also true about coffee.
+As not all chocolates are the same, that’s also true about coffee.

 Our tip is to try a few different cold varieties before passing judgement (though we are biased and think you’ll love Dark City Foundry the most 😉).

 If you have any other questions about cold drip coffee or Dark City Foundry, we would love to hear from you at firstname.lastname@example.org or just slide into our DMs.

 Disclaimer: The information above is based on the author's own research and represents her opinions.